-On August 14, 2020, the Ninth Circuit ended California’s ban on large capacity magazines (LCMs).
-The court held that Penal Code 32310’s ban on LCMs violates the Second Amendment.1 Learn more in our article on California gun laws.
+On November 30, 2021, the Ninth Circuit Court of Appeals upheld a state law banning large-capacity magazines (LCMs).
+The court held that Penal Code 32310’s ban on LCMs did not significantly violate self-defense rights.
+Learn more in our article on California gun laws.

 Our California criminal defense attorneys will highlight the following in this article:

 - 1. What is the current law regarding high-capacity magazines?

 - 3. What is the law under California Penal Code 32310?

 - 4. Are there legal defenses to PC 32310 violations?